neurobagel/annotation-tool-ai/Readme.md

 - Clone the [repository](https://github.com/neurobagel/annotation-tool-ai) or download the [Docker compose file](https://github.com/neurobagel/annotation-tool-ai/blob/main/docker-compose.yaml)

-- Run the tool by running the following command in the repo directory or where the `docker-compose.yaml` is stored.
+- Start the tool by running the following command in the repo directory or where the `docker-compose.yaml` is stored.
+If you want to use the tool with GPU support, make sure to uncomment the respective section in the `docker-compose.yaml`

 ```
 docker compose up